 Far more than an expression of any particular political strategy, however, the work of the Coalition was, stated most simply, anti-establishment, with the emphasis on anti.
 Coalition projects were colored by a deep distrust of anyone in authority.
 The collaboration with a rural population long used to outsider status, rarely benefiting from the American Dream, provided for a perhaps inevitable marriage made in heaven between disaffected students and disaffected residents of the rural and inner city South.

-After 1972, with the creation of Save Our Cumberland Mountains (SOCM), the organizing initiated and supported by SHC went in other directions as well.
-Armed with research done by a SHC special projects team that had documented the failure of corporate landowners in East Tennessee to pay taxes on lands rich in minerals and timber, local residents challenged this historic pattern of inequitable taxation – and won.
+After 1972, organizing initiated by SHC added new directions to their work with the creation of Save Our Cumberland Mountains (SOCM).
+Research done by a special projects team had documented the failure of corporate landowners in East Tennessee to pay taxes on lands rich in minerals and timber.
+Local residents challenged this historic pattern of inequitable taxation – and won.
 SOCM was formed to build on this win, tackling other problems afflicting Appalachian communities, including unregulated strip mining, corporate pollution of wells and streams, and insufficient revenue for schools, roads, and other services.

 SHC’s community workers continued to seed and support local health councils, but much of their ancillary organizing in Appalachia after 1972 was directed at complementing the efforts of SOCM’s leaders and organizers in areas where this new multi-county organization was active.